MilpiedLab/FB5P-seq/README.md

 mkdir log
 nohup ./BCRlaunch_1_lines_analysis.sh &
 ```
-After severals hours or 1 day, output like Output directory structure(see following section).
-My dataset custom_180416_h_HuPhysioB_2 have 6 plates, time execution is 05:07:33.
+After severals hours or 1 day, the output will be found in the Output directory (see following section).
+My dataset custom_180416_h_HuPhysioB_2 has scRNAseq data for 6 plates of 96 cells, time execution is 05:07:33.

 ### Output directory structure